Everyday English for Life Lessons: Describing People & More

 Everyday English for Life Lessons: Vocabulary for Describing People and Giving Directions

-Know how to describe people and places makes part of mastering English language.
+Knowing how to describe people and places makes part of mastering English language.
 In this article, we’ll walk you through English vocabulary for describing people and useful English phrases for giving directions.
-You’ll learn how to talk about appearance, personality, and everyday travel situations.
+You’ll learn how to talk about appearance and personality.

-To help you better practice the key vocabulary & phrases the lessons include:
+To help you better practice the lessons they include:

 1. English Vocabulary for Beginners: Describing People – Appearance and Personality